 4. Ease of Processing: ABS contributes good processability to the blend, meaning PC/ABS can be easily shaped using standard processing techniques.

 Applications of PC/ABS

-Due to its unique properties, PC/ABS is employed in a wide range of applications.
-It’s commonly found in automotive parts, electronics housings, and medical devices.
-It’s high density and other features make it apt for crafting robust, long-lasting products that can tolerate significant wear and tear.
+Manufacturers employ PC/ABS in various applications due to its unique properties.
+Typical uses include automotive parts, electronics housings, and medical devices.
+Its high density and other features make it suitable for crafting robust, long-lasting products that withstand significant wear and tear.

 To conclude, PC/ABS material, with its distinct density and other key features like impact resistance, thermal stability, and processing ease, holds a prominent place in various sectors.
 By understanding these properties, engineers and designers can leverage the full potential of this versatile thermoplastic blend.

 To learn more about the types of PC/ABS thermoplastics we offer and how they can benefit your business, call us on +44 (0) 191 378 3737 or visit our contact page today.